Nehakes797/Repo2/README.md

 # Hello-World
-This is a trial repo.
+This is a trial repository.
+Working fine.